sptGabriel/gbc-bank/README.md

    make dev-down
 ```

-After using make dev-local or make dev-docker, the API will be available in http://localhost:3000/api/v1
+The server will be listening on localhost:8080.
 # End Points

 ### `/api/v1/accounts - POST`